 Rent vs. Buy: Five Essential Tool Evaluation Criteria for Pros

-Depending on project requirements, the most effective additions to your toolbox may be temporary rather than permanent.
+Depending on the construction or remodeling project requirements, the most effective additions to your construction toolbox may be temporary rather than permanent.
 That is where tool rental comes into play.

 - How long do you need the tool for?